MicrosoftLearning/MB-260T00-Customer-Data-Platform-Specialty/Instructions/Labs/Mod2_Lab1_IngestData.md

 2. Within Customer Insights, expand **Data** on the left menu and select **Data sources**.

-3. Select **Add a Data Source**, then choose from the available methods of ingesting data.
-Currently, CI provides import data via various data connectors, connect to your own data lake, connect to Common Data Service.
+3. Select **+Add a data source**.
+View the available methods of ingesting data.
 For this lab, choose **Microsoft PowerQuery** and name the source `eCommerce`, then select **Next**.

 4. You will be presented with a view of Power Query data sources that Customer Insights is able to ingest.
 Take note of the connector types available.
 Select the **Text/CSV** connector.

 5. Enter the URL for the eCommerce Contacts data set, https://aka.ms/CI-ILT/Contacts, and select **Next**.

-    > Note: It may take a few moments for the data to upload.
+It may take a few moments for the data to upload.

 6. You should now see the data from the source tabulated.
 Select **Transform data** to configure the datatypes and formats for the data you ingest.